linsomniac/uplaybook1/README.md

   first line) with ".j2" appended: "services.j2".
 - The shadow entry is decrypted.
 - The systemd entry specifies a different source location.

+## Playbook Search Path

+Running "up foo" will search for a playbook via a number of rules, and using a search path, which can be specified by the "UP\_PLAYBOOK\_PATH" environment variable.
+The default is: ".:.uplaybooks:~/.config/uplaybook/books:~/.config/uplaybook" Each component of the path is separated by a colon.

+The goal is to allow easy access to playbooks for use in a directory (think like a Makefile), or for tasks you do regularly.

+Playbooks can be either a file, or a directory with with a "playbook" file within it.

+Each directory in the search path is checked for a playbook with the following rules:

+- ~ is expanded to your home directory.
+- A file is looked for in the directory as:
+  - The exact file name ("foo").
+  - With ".yaml" appended to the name ("foo.yaml").
+  - With ".yml" appended to the name ("foo.yml").
+- If the playbook name is found as a directory, it matches as a playbook if it contains a file named:
+  - playbook
+  - playbook.yaml
+  - playbook.yml

 ## Available Tasks